wesleytian/blog/content/2019/whitney.md

 &#42;&#42;&#42; Bring and drink at your own risk. <br>
 &#42;&#42;&#42;&#42;You will be given one of these for each person in your group when you pick up your permit.

-If you have any questions or need any tips regarding the hike, feel free to reach out!
+If you have any questions or need any tips about the hike, feel free to reach out!

 Lastly, do your research and take everything with a grain of salt.
 Experiences are all very subjective.
 If you want to summit Mount Whitney, start preparing before Feb of that year since the permit lottery happens during that time.
 The hardest part may actually be getting a permit since the admission rate is about 30%.
 Overnight permits are sought after even more.
 See [Mount Whitney via Mount Whitney Trail on AllTrails](https://www.alltrails.com/trail/us/california/mount-whitney-via-mount-whitney-trail) for more information about the trail.